Ceylon Mitchell II

 This workshop fee is $25 ($65 for full series of three workshops and discussions).

-Presented by Lane Arts Council, and sponsored by City of Eugene Cultural Services, Columbia Bank, and The Duck Store.
+Presented by Lane Arts Council, and sponsored by City of Eugene Cultural Services and Columbia Bank.

 Contact Becca Schaefer at email@example.com or 541-485-2278 with questions.